- Adrenal Fatigue

 Our diet plays a huge role in preventing disease and promoting health and it is especially important when fighting off Adrenal Fatigue (or any other health condition for that matter).
 There are foods that can do you more harm than good and of course, foods that can dramatically speed up your recovery process.
-So, what are the foods that speed up recovery?
-Knowing what to eat and what not is key in your recovery from Adrenal Fatigue.
+So, what are the adrenal fatigue diet do’s and dont’s?
 We have included a great overview for you below, so let’s just dive right in!

 The best way to eat should always be based on your personal health (and goals), you should always ask yourself if you wish (or need) to eat to prevent a health condition for which you are at high risk, to manage an existing health condition, or to reverse a health condition.
 If you suffer from Adrenal Fatigue (and stress), it is highly recommended to avoid following foods and drinks that are known to amplify stress:

 (A traditional, ancestral diet such as the Paleo, Primal and WAPF Diet are perfect in support of a healthy adrenal function, but will have a very positive impact on anyone’s health)

 For about 2.5 million years, our early ancestors, foraged, hunted or fished for their meals.
 Their primary diet consisted out of meats, seafood, vegetables, fruits, nuts, roots and seeds.
 Then about 10,000 years ago, the Agricultural Revolution led to an increase in reliable food supplies and an explosion of human populations.
 Now less time was needed for hunting and foraging, allowing for the development of advanced cultures, but there is evidence that human height and health declined as a result of the changes that the Agricultural Revolution brought about in our ancestors’ diets.